 7. Office Kitchens Feel More Like Hotel Minibars.

 In the office building, the employee kitchen is shifting from a place where people could gather and enjoy large communal meals and cafeteria-like dining, but in a post-COVID protocol to reduce illness through shared items, it’s going the way of the hotel minibar.
 Think single-serving drinks, snacks, condiments, and individual cutlery.
 Personalized lunch bags and bento boxes.
 Reusable personal water bottles or disposable cups…no shared mugs or glasses anymore.
 It’s either Bring Your Own or Ditch This Afterward.
 Timed visits to refrigerators and table reservations may be necessary, depending on the size of your workforce.
 That’s not to say the old coffee pot has to be replaced with a Keurig, as long as everyone is washing their hands before and after.
 You can find a balance with common-sense practices.

 Offices that once had crowded tables may want to remove some tables to create a more socially distanced layout and install bar seating to save on square footage.
 Covered outdoor spaces and tables will help, too.

 The office isn’t going away.

 It’s simply changing.
 It has before and it will again.
-Right now, people want to see one another and in a respectful, mindful way.
-We need the company of others, we need the brainpower and creativity and thrill of breakthroughs that a shared office provides.
+Right now, people want to see one another in a respectful, mindful way.
+We need the company of others, we need the brainpower and creativity, and the thrill of breakthroughs that a shared office provides.
 We want to celebrate and grieve together.
 But most of all, we want our work to feel meaningful.